 Where to stay in Corralejo?

-I recommend to stay at Flagbeach´s surf camp ´Sol y Mar´.
+I recommend staying at Flagbeach´s surf camp ´Sol y Mar´.
 This has become my ´home sweet home´ away from travelling!
-For me, it´s one of the best hostels I have ever stayed in during all my travels around the world.
-It´s a budget accommodation, super clean and with a amazingly good vibe.
+For me, it’s one of the best hostels I have ever stayed in during all my travels around the world.
+It´s a budget accommodation, super clean, and with an amazingly good vibe.
 There are many single travellers from all ages and because you share the included breakfast together at a big table, you get to know each other pretty soon.
 Most of the guests are surfers, so it´s normally quiet during the daytime but in the evening you make many new friends!
 You can cook or join other guests for dinner, most of the time there´s one group going out together.
 I have never seen a place with so many repeating customers so I think that says enough.
-Additionally, they are located in the old part of town, which means that you are within walking distance to bars, restaurants, the harbour and small beaches.
+Additionally, they are located in the old part of town, which means that you are within walking distance to bars, restaurants, the harbour, and small beaches.

 If you´re looking for a more private or luxury type of accommodation, click here for an overview of all accommodations in Corralejo.
-There are many different types of accommodation including private appartments, hotels and more.
-Furthermore, Corralejo is full of surf camps and hostel style accommodations.
+There are many different types of accommodation including private apartments, hotels, and more.
+Furthermore, Corralejo is full of surf camps and hostel-style accommodations.

 If you use booking.com, you´ll get the same price as when you book directly by your accommodation.
 Almost all accommodations in Corralejo are now listed on booking.com so make sure to book your preferred accommodation in time.
 Many times you can cancel free of charge within a reasonable time.

 In case you enjoyed this article and it helped you in some way, you can do something back if you like to book your stay.
 You can book through the search box below or by clicking on one of the links in the above part.
 I will earn a small commission and it won´t cost you anything more 🙂

 Tip & news for your flight to Fuerteventura or between the Canary Islands